Getting your Trinity Audio player ready...

 “What’s going on here?”

-The question from an authoritative voice broke just beyond the crowd.
+The question broke in from an authoritative voice just beyond the crowd.

-Not long after, I spotted a gleaming security badge contrasting with the stark white button-up shirt.
+Not long after, I spotted a gleaming security badge that stood out against a stark white button-up shirt.

 I immediately shot a stone expression at Hellie, and she knew not to move.